Energetic Analysis of Emerging Quantum Communication Protocols: Energy cost of bipartite protocols: Quantum Key Distribution

 We consider the following contributions to the classical costs: signal processing, parameter estimation, secret key rate computations, information reconciliation and privacy amplification.
 Except for signal processing and information reconciliation, we assume that the same techniques can be used for DV and CV protocols, and hence that the energetic costs are the same.
 These contributions can thus be ignored in the comparison between the protocols. \\

 In practice, the biggest difference between CV- and DV-QKD is the digital signal processing (DSP).
-Indeed, in the DV case, where the photons are detected using single photon detectors, the signal processing is mostly done by the time tagger, that has a known energy consumption and is taken into account in the DV setups.
-On the other side, recent CV-QKD setups (\cite{zhang2024continuousvariable,pietri2024qosst, Jain2022}) are using advanced digital signal processing techniques, which are more costly in energy, and cannot be fully realized in real-time at the time of writing of this paper.
-Note that information reconciliation cost may also differ significantly between CV- and DV-QKD, as error correction for complex variables is more involved than the one for binary variables.
+Indeed, in the DV case, where the photons are detected using single photon detectors, the signal processing is partly done by the time tagger, that has a known energy consumption and is taken into account in the DV setups.
+On the other side, recent CV-QKD setups (\cite{zhang2024continuousvariable,Pietri2024qossthighlymodular, Jain2022}) are using advanced digital signal processing techniques, which are more costly in energy and cannot be fully realized in real-time at the time of writing of this paper.
+In this study, we take into account this DSP cost for CV-QKD.
+Note, however, that the DSP handles a certain number of impairment corrections, also accounting for synchronization (in time, frequency, phase, and sometimes in polarization) which is also needed in DV-QKD experiments.
+In this sense, we are neglecting some of the DV classical costs, which implies a slight underestimation compared to the cost of CV-QKD.
+Note also that the information reconciliation cost may differ significantly between CV- and DV-QKD, as error correction for complex variables is more involved than for binary variables.
 However, estimating the difference between the two costs is not trivial, and is not considered in this analysis.\\

 In CV-QKD, the signal is acquired by the Analog-to-Digital Converter (ADC), and then a series of filters and classical algorithms are applied to recover the symbols.
-We make the assumption that the cost to recover one symbol from the original signal is a constant and denote it as $\tau_{DSP}$.
+We assume that the cost to recover one symbol from the original signal is a constant and denote it as $\tau_{DSP}$.
 The energy contribution from signal processing is then given by $\tau_{DSP}$ multiplied by the number of symbols exchanged over the quantum channels: